-Once the Instant Pot is finished, allow it to depressurize for at least 20 minutes before manually venting the rest of the pressure.
-To be honest, I typically set this up an hour or more before I need it and just let it vent naturally-the Instant Pot still keeps the meat warm, and I can use the time to make all the other items on my list.
+Once the Instant Pot is finished, allow it to depressurize for at least 20 minutes before manually venting.
+I typically set this up an hour or more before I need it and just let it vent naturally.
+The Instant Pot keeps the meat warm, and I use the time to make all the other items on my list.
 Just always verify that the Instant Pot is fully vented before removing the lid.

 Once you open the Instant Pot, take a couple forks and shred your meat.
-If you did what I just described, and let the Instant Pot keep everything warm for a long time, simply stirring with a spoon might be enough.
+If you let the Instant Pot keep everything warm for a long time, simply stirring with a spoon might be enough.

 One thing you will notice – this is quite “soupy” just from the liquid of the salsa and the meat juices.
-If I want it a little drier I typically take some out and put it in a small bowl, then take “from the top” when using the meat for a burrito or quesadilla-this helps prevent these meals from getting all soggy-nobody wants that!
-If you are putting the meat in a burrito bowl or taco salad then the liquid is probably not a problem-but that’s a matter of personal preference.
+If I want it a little drier I typically take some out and put it in a small bowl, then take “from the top” when using the meat for a burrito or quesadilla.
+This helps prevent these meals from getting all soggy-nobody wants that!
+If you are making a burrito bowl or taco salad then the liquid is probably not a problem.
+It’s all a matter of personal preference.

 - 1 lb Chicken thighs, boneless and skinless